Published by Christina Riley. Last Updated on February 27, 2024.

 Check out Battleship North Carolina and climb the gun turret and descend into the belly of the boat.
 Tour officer’s quarters, the mess hall, and learn more about life aboard this War War II relic.

 Beyond the river, you’ll continue toward the beaches of Pleasure Island, which are popular all year round.
-Walk the boardwalk at Carolina Beach, take in the waves in Wrightsville, and then relax in peace in Kure.
+Walk the boardwalk at Carolina Beach (and grab some food nearby), take in the waves in Wrightsville, and then relax in peace in Kure.

 Ready to Explore These I-40 Exits in North Carolina?